seleniumbase/SeleniumBase/README.md

 [Python 2.*](https://www.python.org/downloads/)

 If you're a MAC user, that should already come preinstalled on your machine.
 Although Python 3 exists, you'll want Python 2 (both of these major versions are being improved in parallel).
-Python 2.7.6 is the one I've been using on my Mac.
+Python 2.7.10 is the one I've been using on my Mac.

 If you're a WINDOWS user, [download the latest 2.* version from here](https://www.python.org/downloads/release/python-2710/).
+Depending on which version of Python you have installed, you may need to install "pip" if your Python installation didn't come with it.
+To do that easily, run "python pip_setup.py install" from the SeleniumBase home directory.
+If that didn't do the trick for you, [get pip here](https://pip.pypa.io/en/latest/installing/).

 [Homebrew](http://brew.sh/) + [Git](http://git-scm.com/)